alwinb/Ess/README.md

 # API

 There are two distinct APIs.
-The Ess.Store class exposes the compiler infrastructure in a neat package; it exposes the algebraic operations on Ess decision diagrams, and methods for inspecting their shared structure in memory.
+The Ess.Store class exposes the compiler infrastructure in a neat package.
+It exposes the algebraic operations on Ess decision diagrams, and methods for inspecting their shared structure in memory.
 There is also a more limited, high level interface that works similar the the RegExp object.

 ## Ess Algebra